-$\P_5 \cdot$ If this is the case, then, for normal persons, that is, persons without mental disabilities, the difference can only be the amount of memory or time.
+$\P_5$ · If this is the case, then, for normal persons, that is, for persons without mental disabilities, the difference can only be the amount of memory or time.
+As a consequence, given access to enough memory, everybody has the same calculating capability, though the amount of time needed to perform any particular calculation would not be the same for everyone.